pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # personality
 * What things about me remind you of anyone from your past, either past sweethearts or good friends?
 * What do you think are my talents?
 Do you think you have any of the same talents?
 * How many physical fights have you been in?
-Do you usual y start them?
+Do you usually start them?
 Why do you fight?
 * Has anyone very dear to you died?
 How did you handle it?
 * What are you most fearful of?
 How does that fear keep you from doing things you would like to do?
 * Are you chirpy in the morning or are you a grouch?